Franky-Saxena/Nose-Mask-Detection-With-COMPUTER-VISION/README.md

 # Nose-Mask-Detection-With-COMPUTER-VISION

-Through project we want to solve the problem of any of the organization.
+Through this project we want to solve the day to day problem of any of the organization.

 At the time of Covid-19 Government of India were doing mask compulsory.
 So aim to order's of GoI I just created the model which is very much capable of predicting that a person in wearing mask or not.